 Among his corporate clients at Raben, Estuardo advises Charter Communications, Sony Music Group, T-Mobile, and TIAA Institute, as well as nonprofit organizations such as the Hispanic National Bar Association and the Hispanic Heritage Foundation.
 Estuardo has also increasingly grown the firm’s service around asset management firms and impact investing, working with the Ford Foundation’s division of Mission Investments and standing up a coalition of stakeholder firms to propose greater protections for Main Street investors in closed-end funds.

-Estuardo has been featured as a political analyst and commentator on Hill TV, CNN, CNN en Español, NTN 24, Univisión, and Telemundo.
+Estuardo has been featured as a political analyst and commentator on CNN, CNN en Español, Hill TV, NTN 24, Univisión, and Telemundo.

 Estuardo also employs his influence and leadership on a number of nonprofit and industry boards.
-He currently serves as the president and CEO of the Friends of the American Latino Museum, a campaign to create a Smithsonian National Museum of the American Latino on or National Mall.
+He currently serves as the president and CEO of the Friends of the American Latino Museum, a campaign to create a Smithsonian National Museum of the American Latino on our National Mall.
 He is also a co-founder of the Hispanic Lobbyists Association and a member of the Hispanic Bar Association of D.C.

 Born and raised in Washington, D.C., Estuardo has always been drawn to the District’s unique position at the nexus of national and international politics.
 He considers himself fortunate to have established and led a space where he can successfully advocate on behalf of political and community actors advancing key policy priorities that lift up communities of color through wealth creation and equitable opportunity.